SmellyModder/Disparser/README.md

 ## Upcoming Features
 * Better feedback support when processing commands.
 This includes catching exceptions in commands and sending them as errored to a text channel in a customizable way.
 This feature is already being worked on, but still needs support for argument parsing.
 * Compound Arguments.
-Compound Arguments are arguments that include multiple arguments or parameters in themselves, this allows for more complex use and parsing objects without needing certain information.
+Compound Arguments are arguments that include multiple arguments or parameters in themselves, this allows for more complex use and using a system for parsing objects without needing certain information across many commands.